matthewfeickert/ubuntu-migration-checklist/manual_file_copy_manifest.md

 - ~/Videos
 - ~/Zotero

+Additionally check for any dotfiles that were manually preserved

 ## Files to be ignored
 - ~/bin (will be created fresh)
 - ~/Dropbox (will be downloaded)